Same Bed Different Dreams (novel)

 Same Bed Different Dreams is a novel by American novelist Ed Park, published by Random House in 2023.
 The novel traces an alternate history of the Korean Provisional Government during the Japanese occupation of Korea and the Korean War after their historical revisionist manuscript is discovered by a Korean American writer in the early twenty-first century.
-The book was a finalist for the Pulitzer Prize for Fiction and won the Los Angeles Times Book Prize for Fiction.
+The book was a finalist for the 2024 Pulitzer Prize for Fiction and won the 2023 Los Angeles Times Book Prize for Fiction.

 Synopsis

 In 2015, Korean American writer Soon Sheen acquires an advance copy of a novel, titled Same Bed, Different Dreams, by a South Korean poet named Echo.
 The novel provides a secret history of the Korean Provisional Government (KPG), a government-in-exile established in 1919, and their activities during Korea under Japanese rule and onward.
-As Sheen reads the novel further, he discovers the KPG's involvement with a litany of historical events like the Korean War and the founding of the Moonies, as well as figures such as Syngman Rhee, Ronald Reagan, and Marilyn Monroe.
-All the while, Sheen raises his daughter, Story, works at a tech company called GLOAT, and recalls his run-ins with the fictitious science fiction novelist Park Jotter.
+As Sheen reads the novel further, he discovers the KPG's involvement with a litany of historical events like the Korean War and the founding of the Unification Church, as well as figures such as Syngman Rhee, Ronald Reagan, and Marilyn Monroe.
+All the while, Sheen raises his daughter, Story, works at a tech company called GLOAT, and recalls his run-ins with the fictitious science fiction novelist Parker Jotter.